Chapter 4.08

 (64) “Wastewater treatment plant” shall mean that portion of the POTW designated to provide treatment of wastewater.

 (65) “Water meter” shall mean a water volume measuring and recording device, owned and approved by the city.
 (Ord.
+2021-34 § 1; Ord.
+2020-13 § 1; Ord.
+2017-11 § 1; Ord.
+2016-17 § 1; Ord.
 2007-02 § 1; Ord.
 2004-27 § 1)

 4.08.020 Use of public sewers required.

-(a) The private wastewater disposal system is found to be in failing condition as determined by the Chelan-Douglas health district;
+(a) The private wastewater disposal system is found to be in failing condition as determined by the Chelan-Douglas health district; or

-(c) The private wastewater disposal system is found to be inadequate for the proposed or existing use of the property as determined by the Chelan-Douglas health district.
+(b) The private wastewater disposal system is found to be inadequate for the proposed or existing use of the property as determined by the Chelan-Douglas health district.

-(2) All new divisions of land and construction of residential, commercial and industrial facilities shall be reviewed by the city engineer to determine if public sewer shall be extended to the site.
+(2) All new divisions of land and construction of residential, commercial and industrial facilities shall be reviewed by the director to determine if public sewer shall be extended to the site.
 It shall be the policy of the city to have public sewer extended to all new development unless special circumstances exist.
 All new subdivisions and construction of residential, commercial and industrial facilities and short plats approved with interim on-site sewage disposal facilities shall be required to install sanitary sewage collection systems and provide a connection from each lot.
 Sanitary sewage collection systems shall be installed to service all lots interior to the subdivision.

 4.08.030 Building sewers and connections.

 (2) No unauthorized person shall uncover, make any connections with or opening into, use, alter or disturb any public sewer or appurtenance thereof without first obtaining a written permit from the city.
+Property owners must apply in writing at the department of public works for new services and when a change of use occurs on the property including but not limited to changes in the number of dwelling units, the number of water meters, the size of the water meter or the sewer customer classification.

-(3) All costs and expenses incidental to the installation and connection of the building drain shall be borne by the owner.
+(4) All costs and expenses incidental to the installation and connection of the building drain shall be borne by the owner.
 The owner or applicant of the premises in question shall indemnify the city against any loss or damage that may directly or indirectly be occasioned by the installation of the building drain.

-(c) The topography of the site is such that damage is not caused to any of the interconnected customers should the sewer lateral become plugged.
+(b) The topography of the site is such that damage is not caused to any of the interconnected customers should the sewer lateral become plugged.

-(5) Old building sewers may be used in connection with new buildings only when they are found on examination by the director at the owner’s expense to be in good repair, to be suitable for this purpose, and to meet all requirements of this chapter.
-A change in use of a building may require the installation of oil/water separators, grit removal or other pretreatment or monitoring facilities prior to commencing a wastewater discharge, as specified in WCC 4.08.100.
+(6) Old building sewers may be used in connection with new buildings only when they are found on examination by the director at the owner’s expense to be in good repair, to be suitable for this purpose, and to meet all requirements of this chapter.
+A change in use of a building may require the installation of oil/sewer separators, grit removal or other pretreatment or monitoring facilities prior to commencing a wastewater discharge, as specified in WCC 4.08.100.

-(8) Any building or portion of a building with sewer piping located below the elevation of the next upstream manhole cover of the public sewer serving such drainage piping shall be protected with a check valve or backflow prevention device on the building drain or service lateral.
+(9) Any building or portion of a building with sewer piping located below the elevation of the next upstream manhole cover of the public sewer serving such drainage piping shall be protected with a check valve or backflow prevention device on the building drain or service lateral.
 The customer shall be responsible for the maintenance of this check valve.
 The city shall not be responsible for any backflow resulting from failure of this system.

-(9) No person shall connect roof downspouts, foundation drains, areaway drains, irrigation, or other sources of surface runoff or groundwater to a side sewer or building drain, which in turn is connected directly or indirectly to a public sanitary sewer, or maintain such a connection.
+(10) No person shall connect roof downspouts, foundation drains, areaway drains, irrigation, or other sources of surface runoff or groundwater to a side sewer or building drain, which in turn is connected directly or indirectly to a public sanitary sewer, or maintain such a connection.
 The property owner shall be required to disconnect the aforementioned connection by a method approved by the director at the owner’s expense.
-(Ord.
-2007-02 § 3; Ord.
-2004-27 § 3)

 4.08.035 Sewer service rates.